venkat299/loss-landscape-project/final_report.md

 ### 6.2 Expectations vs. experimental findings

-The solution guide discusses several perspectives on sharpness:
+The literature discusses several perspectives on sharpness:
 - Classical view (e.g. Hochreiter & Schmidhuber; Keskar et al.): **flatter minima** generally correlate with better generalization and robustness.
 - More recent work (e.g. Dinh et al., Shi et al.) cautions that sharpness can be manipulated, but still recognizes that, under comparable parameterizations, excessively sharp regions tend to be undesirable.

 Our sharpness histograms broadly align with the classical intuition:
 - Configurations with excellent generalization (e.g. ReLU/GELU with Adam) typically show sharpness histograms concentrated near small loss increases, indicating relatively broad basins around the solution.
 - Problematic settings (notably deep Tanh networks, especially with SGD) display heavier tails in their loss-increase distributions and larger maximum increases, consistent with landing in sharper minima.
-- At the same time, the differences are not extreme on this simple dataset, which matches the guide’s note that for small, easy problems multiple minima can generalize well, even if they differ in precise sharpness metrics.
+- At the same time, the differences are not extreme on this simple dataset, which matches the observation that for small, easy problems multiple minima can generalize well, even if they differ in precise sharpness metrics.

 ---